 Nicholas Fengos – NY State Bar #2200087

-What they did: Fengos prosecuted Andre Hatchett in a murder case, obtaining what was later determined to be a wrongful conviction.
+The complaint notes that Fengos prosecuted Andre Hatchett in a murder case, obtaining what was later determined to be a wrongful conviction.
 Hatchett survived 24 years and 350 days in prison and was freed only after the Innocence Project and other defense counsel successfully sought a reinvestigation of the case.
-The court reversed Hatchett’s conviction, at the recommendation of the KCDAO’s Conviction Review Unit, in 2016.
+In 2016, the court reversed Hatchett’s conviction, at the recommendation of the KCDAO’s Conviction Review Unit.

-During Hatchett’s prosecution, Fengos failed to disclose a crucial piece of evidence to the defense: the only trial eyewitness had previously identified a different person–not Hatchett–as the perpetrator of the crime.
-The KCDAO later expressed a view that this monumental Brady violation was not malicious but rather the result of “carelessness.”
+According to the complaint, during Hatchett’s prosecution, Fengos failed to disclose a crucial piece of evidence to the defense: the only trial eyewitness had previously identified a different person–not Hatchett–as the perpetrator of the crime.
+The KCDAO later expressed the view that this monumental Brady violation was not malicious but rather the result of “carelessness.”
 The KCDAO also found that Fengos likely failed to tell the defense that the eyewitness had admitted smoking crack on the day of the homicide, despite the witness’s false testimony that he had never smoked crack cocaine in his life.

-Using a pseudonym for Hatchett, and without including Fengos’s name, Kings County prosecutors addressed the case again in the KCDAO’s 426 Years Report.
+According to the complaint, Kings County prosecutors addressed the case again in the KCDAO’s 426 Years Report, using the pseudonym “Harrison” for Hatchett and without including Fengos’s name.
 In addition to Fengos’s failure to provide exculpatory evidence as noted above, the report found that Fengos’s cross-examination of Hatchett was problematic in various respects.
 Additionally, in his questioning of a defense witness, the report noted that Fengos improperly implied that the witness had previously failed to step forward as an alibi witness for Hatchett, when in fact the individual had done so.

-Why it’s wrong: One of the most damaging forms of prosecutorial misconduct is the Brady violation—when law enforcement suppresses exculpatory or impeachment evidence.
-When provided in a timely and transparent fashion, Brady disclosures can permit the defense to investigate and litigate different leads, present evidence that the prosecution’s case is inaccurate, present evidence that the testimony of the prosecution’s witnesses is inaccurate or false, present evidence of the accused’s innocence to the jury, and ultimately, protect the accused from a wrongful conviction.
-It is unsurprising, then, that the National Registry of Exonerations found that suppression of Brady evidence played a role in over 44 percent of known wrongful convictions and 61 percent of known wrongful convictions for murder.
+What rules are involved: The ethics complaint notes that one of the most damaging forms of prosecutorial misconduct is the Brady violation—when law enforcement suppresses exculpatory or impeachment evidence.
+The complaint points out that when provided in a timely and transparent fashion, Brady disclosures can permit the defense to investigate and litigate different leads, present evidence that the prosecution’s case is inaccurate, present evidence that the testimony of the prosecution’s witnesses is inaccurate or false, present evidence of the accused’s innocence to the jury, and ultimately, protect the accused from a wrongful conviction.
+It is unsurprising, then, that the National Registry of Exonerations found that concealing exculpatory evidence played a role in over 44 percent of known wrongful convictions and 61 percent of known wrongful convictions for murder.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable ethical rules that the Grievance Committee should investigate:
+The grievance calls for the Grievance Committee to investigate Fengos’s conduct in relation to the following then-applicable ethical rules:

 - Rule DR 7-103(b) (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) required a prosecutor to make “timely disclosure. . . of the existence of evidence, unknown to the prosecutor or other government lawyer, that tends to negate the guilt of the accused, mitigate the degree of the offense or reduce the punishment.”